khodjaevsh/sparkify/Readme.md

 Additionally, one could look into alternative classification methods and algorithms e.g. famous XGBoost, LightGBM, CatBoost to achieve even better f1 score

 For feature generation, one could look into solutions like FeatureTools for automatic deep synthesis and feature generation

+# Blog post
+The details of the analysis and results are described in the following blog post: https://medium.com/@khodjaev.sh/understanding-and-predicting-customer-churn-with-pyspark-703a30e6eceb